 But Orthodoxy is inviting me into the rich depth of the artistry of Christ.
 As I have entered into the realm of imagination with the story I am writing that takes place in a fantasy land, I find that beauty and creativity through symbolism are becoming more important and more real to me.

-I am leaving the dryness of Western mindsets and entering a world enriched in imagery in which every day is filled with meaningful, colorful symbols.
+I am leaving the dryness of post-Reformation mindsets and entering a world enriched with imagery, color, and symbolism.
 The movements and actions of my daily life are becoming sacraments – which is a fancy word for “an encounter with God.”
-It was after all bread and wine which Jesus offered to the disciples saying, “This is my body and my blood.”
+After all, it was bread and wine which Jesus offered to the disciples saying, “This is my body and my blood.”
 These would have been two of the most common elements to the ancient Jew’s daily life.
 Not only was Jesus establishing a sacrament, but he was showing that our whole lives are to be filled with sacraments.

 I realize this may not appeal to everyone.
 But for those who would like to touch their inner child’s fascination with mystery, symbolism, and depth, I would invite you to embark on an adventure and exploration into the ancient Eastern Orthodox Church.